 Number and Duration of Visits

-Offenders will be allowed six visitors at a time in the Visiting Room.
+Imprisoned people will be allowed six visitors at a time in the Visiting Room.
 Non-walking infants will be allowed as a seventh visitor.
 Approved visitors will generally be allotted two visits per month.
-Minimum custody offenders and those participating in the PRESS program will be permitted three visits per month from their visitors.
+Imprisoned people who are minimum custody and those participating in the PRESS program will be permitted three visits per month from their visitors.

-Unless prior approval is obtained from the warden, visitors are allowed to visit only one offender at a time.
+Unless prior approval is obtained from the warden, visitors are allowed to visit only one imprisoned person at a time.

-Generally, visits will be for two and a half hours Thursday and Friday; and one a half hour Saturday and Sunday.
-Minimum custody and PRESS offenders will be permitted visits for three hours.
+Generally, visits will be for two and a half (2.5) hours Thursday and Friday; and one and a half (1.5) hour Saturday and Sunday.
+Imprisoned individuals who are designated as minimum custody and/or have PRESS status will be permitted visits for three (3) hours.
 In case of overcrowding, these times may be shortened at the staff’s discretion.

 Visiting by Minors